VeenixDev/yugioh_referee/CONTRIBUTING.md

-# Welcome to the contributing guidelines for SRL
+# Welcome to the contributing guidelines for YuGiOh Referee

 We first want to thank you for investing time to our project!
 Any contribution you make will be reviewed an potentially merged into the project.